Amhuinnsuidhe Castle: Description

 The house is squeezed into a narrow level space between the sea and the hill rising behind the house and both have to be restrained by walls in front and behind.
 The lack of level ground is probably why the main road skirts the front of the house, very unusual for a country house.
 It is built of imported freestone, stugged and snecked ashlar; rubbled masonry is used at the rear.
 The castellated four-storey main block has a corner turret and rounded corners.
 Its eastwards three-storey extension has a first-storey oriel window with flanking bartizans.
 The flanking blocks are only three storeys high and the western block is recessed from the road.
-The eastern block is even with the main block, but it connected to the main block by a deeply recessed range, possibly to suggest a 17th-century addition to an older house.
+The eastern block is even with the main block, but it is connected to the main block by a deeply recessed range, possibly to suggest a 17th-century addition to an older house.
 Gables are crowstepped throughout.